Catholic schools serve area well

 It would be easy to recite the landmark events in Catholic education in Fort Dodge and Webster County and other areas of north central Iowa.
 In a century and a half there have been a great many.

-Catholic Schools Week, which begins today, is a good time to reflect on the important place Catholic schools have in our communities.
+Catholic Schools Week, which began Sunday, is a good time to reflect on the important place Catholic schools have in our communities.

 Fort Dodge and other area towns have excellent public school systems, but the Catholic schools offer a special blend of educational excellence and religious instruction.
 They provide an alternative approach to education that many in our communities prize highly.